TheDigitalCatOnline/blog_source/pelican/content/tdd-in-python-with-pytest-part-5.markdown

 ## Checking call parameters

-When you patch, your internal algorithm is not run, as the patched method just return the values they have been instructed to return.
+When you patch, your internal algorithm is not executed, as the patched method just return the values it has been instructed to return.
 This is connected to what we said about testing external systems, so everything is good, but while we don't want to test the internals of the `os.path` module, we want to be sure that we are passing the correct values to the external methods.

 This is why mocks provide methods like `assert_called_with` (and other similar methods), through which we can check the values passed to a patched method when it is called.
 Let's add the checks to the test